General Thoracic Surgery at The University of Virginia

 The history of surgical specialization in general thoracic surgery at the University of Virginia began in 1930, fully eighteen years before the establishment of the American Board of Thoracic Surgery in 1948, when Dr. Cato Drash joined the surgical faculty.
 Dr. Drash graduated from medical school at Washington University in St. Louis and completed his training in Surgery at Vanderbilt University.
 He specialized in the treatment of pulmonary tuberculosis and quickly became the consulting thoracic surgeon for all of the tuberculosis sanatoriums in the state of Virginia.
 He was known for his skill in performing percutaneous division of pleural adhesions between the chest wall and the lung, a procedure that allowed the lung to collapse which improved treatment response to tuberculosis in the pre-antibiotic era.
 During World War II, Dr. Drash served as Chief Surgeon and Commanding Officer of the University of Virginia’s 8th Evacuation Hospital, a mobile unit that treated soldiers during the North African and Italian campaigns.

 When he returned to UVA after the war, Dr. Drash was appointed the first Professor of Thoracic Surgery, a position he held until his retirement in 1970.
-He was subsequently honored by the establishment of the E. Cato Drash Professorship in Pulmonary Medicine in 1974.
+In 1974 he was honored by the establishment of the E. Cato Drash Professorship in Pulmonary Medicine.

 Dr. George R. Minor